imagej/imagej.github.io/_pages/plugins/spot-spine.md

 Prior using SpotSpine, the dendrite should be traced and the traced model should be saved in swc file format.
 Several softwares offer to trace dendrites, such as the ImageJ plugin [SNT](https://imagej.net/plugins/snt/), [NeuTube](https://neutracing.com/), Neuronstudio, among others.
-Others formats can be converted in [swc](http://www.neuronland.net/NLMorphologyConverter/NLMorphologyConverter.html).
+Others formats can be converted to [SWC](https://swc-specification.readthedocs.io/en/latest/).

 Before running SpotSpine, place in the same folder the image stack and the .swc file that contains the model of the dendrite.
 The swc file should be name exactly as the image stack.
 You can place several image and swc files in the same folder ; SpotSpine will automatically read the image name and find the corresponding swc file.